epfl-ada/ada-2024-project-awesometeam2024/README.md

 - What is the average box office revenue based on the gender predominance in the movie cast?
 - What is the average box office revenue based on the ethnic diversity in the movie cast?
 - Which 10 ethnicities have the highest average box office revenue?
+- How did box office evolved over time?
+How was it for each genre?
+- How has runtime changed along the years?

 **Questions : find correlation**
 - Does the film language influence revenue in a specific country?